Fusion Party: Fusion Party in Australia

 Established in January 2022, the Fusion Party is an amalgamation of five political parties.
 The Climate Change Justice Party, Pirate Party, Science Party, Secular Party of Australia, and Vote Planet.
-The merger was initiated by a change in the Australian Electrical Commission legislative change to require a minimum of 1500 active members.
+The merger was initiated by a change in the Australian Electoral Commission legislative change to require a minimum of 1500 active members.
 Concerned that each of the five parties would not be able to meet the minimum criteria, they joined together under the Fusion Party.